Transcendent-Tapir/Distorted-Domains/characters.md

 ### Aspects

+You start with 3 positive aspects.
+Roll or select from the tables below, you can also create your own if you wish.

 D12 | I'm a(n)           | From
 :-: | :----------------: | :-:
 1   | Cyborg             | A high-tech city